Check out these 4 unique activity suggestions for repurposing Game Show slides in your class!

-Note: If you want certain teams to only pick up specific eggs, use the colors of the eggs to indicate which team is supposed to find it.
-The red team can find all the red eggs, the yellow team finds the yellow eggs, etc.
+Note: If you want certain teams to only pick up specific eggs, use the colors of the eggs to indicate which team is supposed to find them.
+The red team can find all the red eggs, and the yellow team finds the yellow eggs, etc.

 Activity #2| Exit Ticket or Entry Ticket Notepad